unifiedpurse/universal_payment_plugin_for_wordpress_edd/readme.md

 ## Installation ##

-1. Download the plugin zip file
+1. Download the plugin zip file, and extract out the zip file 'unifiedpurse.zip'
 2. Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
 3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin.